DanViTrinh/cloud_assignment_1/university_service/README.md

 Country api: https://restcountries.com/
 ```

+The service is used to search for universities, if no universities is found
+it will return an empty array.

 ## .../unisearcher/v1/uniinfo/
 This endpoint retrieves university information from the foreign api's.
 The service then uses the retrieved information to combine the two api's.